henrietta-k/adapt-learning-wiki/Accessibility-v3-→-v4.md

 ## What has changed?
-Adapt Framework v2 and v3 have an 'accessibility mode' which, when enabled through a button at the start of the course (accessible only via a tab keypress in v2), causes virtually all elements on the page to be 'tabbable'.
+Adapt Framework v2 and v3 have an 'accessibility mode' which, when enabled through a button at the start of the course (accessible only via a <kbd>tab</kbd> keypress in v2), causes virtually all elements on the page to be 'tabbable'.

 In Adapt v4, the framework's accessibility implementation has been re-engineered to follow WCAG guidelines.
 This change effectively reverts tabbing to default browser behaviour (interactive elements only) and removes the need for an 'accessibility mode'.